PennController/penncontroller.github.io/advanced-tutorial/12_examining-data.md

 {% capture instructions %}
 + Add one of the following code blocks to your R script to:
   1. Create a [user-defined function](https://r4ds.had.co.nz/functions.html){:target="_blank"} that reads in a PennController results file in CSV format.
-  2. Read in `results.csv` and save it as a data frame named `results`.
+  2. Read in `results.csv` and save it as a data frame named results.
 + Make sure that your R script and `results.csv` are in the same folder.

 {% capture content %}